remirror/remirror/next-changes.md

 Creates and extension which modifies the manager and adds an initialization parameter that allows for the portal container to be passed through.

+The flow is like

+- Factories (Factorys) -> Constructor -> Instance
+- Factories create Constructors which make Instances.